ZZ-Cat/Fantail-Flybarless/README.md

    - Clocked at 48 MHz.
  * Firmware is updatable over USB.
  * FreeRTOS.
-   - Fantail is driven by FreeRTOS, version 10.4.2.
+   - Fantail's beating heart & soul.
+   - Multi-tasking is efficiently managed by the OS, which has an advantage over the traditional single thread loop.
  * Servo Front End.
    - A dedicated task, that manages all communications to the servos & ESC is called the "Servo Front End".
    - All servo channels are synchronized & get updated whenever the Servo Front End receives new control data.